pavangeorge/pr-review-bot/README.md

 ### Prerequisites

 - Node.js 20.10+
-- A GitHub repository you control (to configure webhooks)
+- A **target repository** — the GitHub repo whose pull requests you want the bot to review.
+This should be a repo **other than** this one (pr-review-bot).
+You'll configure the bot to watch this repo and create a webhook there so PR events are sent to the bot.
 - [Ollama](https://ollama.ai) installed and running locally (`ollama serve`), with a model pulled (e.g. `ollama pull llama3.2`)
-- A GitHub Personal Access Token (PAT) with `repo` scope
+- A GitHub Personal Access Token for the target repo (see below)

 ### 1. Clone and install